bachmeil/tiddlyd2/README.md

 That gives you one tiddler with next actions for all work projects, another with future actions, and a third with someday/maybe items.
 Once you've reviewed all the tasks you've committed to doing, you can open up the someday/maybe items to see if you're ready to commit to doing or not doing some of them.

+## All options

+- `--tasks -t`: Compile all open tasks in the given directory into a tiddler.
+If multiple task qualifiers are provided, each gets its own tiddler.
+- `--blocks -b`: Pull all tiddly blocks out of the files in the given directory.
+Each becomes its own tiddler, with frontmatter converted to attributes.
+- `--filter -f`: Create a tiddler with links to all tiddlers that satisfy the given filter.
+Filter notation is that of TiddlyWiki.
+- `--input -i`: The name of the TiddlyWiki input file to use as a template to add the created tiddlers.
+If not provided, it uses empty52.html in the current directory.
+Requires TiddlyWiki version 5.2 or later.
+Can be [downloaded at this link](https://tiddlywiki.com/#GettingStarted).
+Any valid TiddlyWiki file will work as long as it is version 5.2 or later.
+You can make changes by loading the file in your browser, customizing, and saving.
+(Do not use "Save As".
+That will not work.
+You need to click this button:

+	![save-tw.png]

+- `--single -s`: The given filename will be treated as a file of tiddlers and inserted as is if it has extension html.
+If it has extension md, it will be converted to a tiddler.
+- `--path -p`: If provided, is added as the path to all single files.
+This is convenient when adding several individual files.
+- `--output -o`: If provided, is the name of the output file, potentially with a full path.
+If not provided, creates twsite.html in the current directory.
+- `--tiddlers`: If provided, is used as the name of the output file, but it only contains the tiddlers, not a full TiddlyWiki.
+Supports a workflow where the same tiddlers enter into multiple wikis, or where it's more convenient to construct one wiki in multiple parts.
+The output file is then included in a different wiki using option `--single` or `-s`.
+		"strip", &strip,
+		"update", &update,
+		"type", &type);

 ## Original (some parts may no longer be accurate)

 This is an in-progress project to provide tools for working with TiddlyWiki using D rather than Javascript.
 The current goals are: